4 Handcrafted Coal Ornaments

-Handcrafted Ornaments from Coal is such a brilliant use of a natural material, and with the hand crafted skill that goes into making them (often from ex-miners) coal ornaments are good value for money and when displayed with your other ornaments looks just great.
+I believe that handcrafted coal ornaments are a brilliant use of this natural material.
+With the skill that goes into making them (often by ex-miners), coal ornaments provide good bang for the buck and, when displayed with your other ornaments, looks great.

-Appreciation of the Beauty of Handcrafted and Carved objects made from Natural Materials is almost as old as humankind itself; only cave art predates carved wood, stone and bone art.
+Appreciation for handcrafted and carved objects made from natural materials is almost as old as mankind itself—only cave art predates carved wood, stone, and bone art.

-It all started with the hand carved 'horse' picked up from a motorway service station between Bristol and London as a gift to my wife; purchased many years, not too long after the British Coalmining Industry had been decimated by the then incumbent government during a power struggle between government and unions.
+It all started with the hand-carved 'horse' I picked up from a motorway service station between Bristol and London for my wife.
+It was purchased many years ago, not too long after the British coal mining industry had been decimated by the then incumbent government during a power struggle with unions.

-My wife quickly warmed to the hand carved horse and now whenever travelling around the UK we always keep an eye open for good handcrafted coal ornaments to add to our collection.
-It's not often we see handmade coal ornaments on our travels but when we do we often find something to add to our collection.
-As we don't often see handcrafted coal ornaments in tourist shops when on holiday in the UK our collection is still modest with just four coal figurines, the horse, a squirrel, a welsh woman and a welsh Coalminer.
+My wife quickly warmed to the hand-carved horse.
+Now, whenever we travel around the UK, we always keep an eye open for coal ornaments to add to our collection.
+It's not often that we see them, but when we do, we often find something to add to our collection.

 A Welsh Ornament of Beauty

-The figurine of the Welsh lady handcrafted from coal depicts a woman in traditional welsh costume standing in front of a sign written in welsh that reads "croeso y cymru" which translates into English to read 'Welcome to Wales'.
+The Welsh lady figurine from coal depicts a woman in traditional costume standing in front of a sign that reads "croeso y cymru" which translates in English to 'Welcome to Wales'.

-As depicted on the base of the ornament the figurine of the Welsh Woman was made in Merthyr Tydfil, Wales by Creative Innovations with coal mined from Tower Colliery which is the last working deep mine in Wales.
+As depicted on the base of the ornament, the figurine of the Welsh Woman was made in Merthyr Tydfil, Wales by Creative Innovations.
+The coal was mined from Tower Colliery, which is the last working deep mine in Wales.

-A Welsh Ornament of Distinction Depicting the History and Roots to the Modern Age
+A Welsh Ornament Depicting the History and Roots of the Modern Age

-The figurine of the Welsh coalminer is my favourite, it depicts a welsh coalminer pushing a coal waggon and is exquisite in detail even down to seeing the individual lumps of coal in the coal waggon.
-It's rather poignant in that a model of a coal miner pushing a waggon brimming with coal is itself made from a lump of coal.
-This figurine of a welsh coalminer is even more emotive in what it represents; a dying industry that not too long ago was a powerhouse upon which traditional British Industries e.g. the steel industry and ship building drew their strength, and more in coal being the foundation upon which Britain was built, having provided the energy for the Industrial revolution providing the power and fuel for the steam age in the Victorian era and on into modern Britain heating the homes of the mass populous and in providing the energy for the electricity that powered industry and home alike for over a century.
+The Welsh coal miner is my favourite.
+He is depicted pushing a coal wagon and is shown in exquisite detail.
+You can even see the individual lumps of coal.
+It's rather poignant in that the model of a miner pushing a coal wagon is itself made from a lump of coal.
+This figurine is even more emotive in what it represents: a dying industry that not too long ago was a powerhouse upon which traditional British Industries (e.g. the steel and ship-building industries) drew their strength.
+Coal was the foundation upon which Britain was built, providing the energy for the Industrial Revolution, fuel for the steam age in the Victorian era, heat in homes of the populace in modern Britain, and energy for the electricity that powered industry and home alike for over a century.

-As they say, figuratively speaking, a picture says a thousand words or in this case a 3D model of a coalminer conveys a thousand meanings.
+They say a picture is worth a thousand words.
+In this case, a 3D model of a coal miner conveys a thousand meanings.